The Diplomatic Corpse

-The Diplomatic Corpse is a 1958 British comedy thriller film directed by Montgomery Tully and starring Robin Bailey, Susan Shaw and Liam Redmond.
-It was produced as a second feature by ACT Films.
-The film's sets were designed by the art director Joseph Bato.
+The Diplomatic Corpse is a 1958 British second feature comedy thriller film directed by Montgomery Tully and starring Robin Bailey, Susan Shaw and Liam Redmond.
+It was written by Maurice Harrison and Sidney Nelson and produced by ACT Films.

 Plot

 A crime reporter, assisted by his girlfriend, a fashion reporter at the same newspaper, investigates a dead body taken out of the River Thames.
 They are soon able to link it with a foreign embassy, making it a sensitive diplomatic matter.